 Get the free pattern for this colourful crocheted cat from The Green Dragonfly.

-Create an out of this world unique galaxy print t-shirt using a dark t-shirt, bleach and fabric paint, along with an empty spray bottle and a paintbrush.
-Thanks to By Hand London for this cool idea.
+Create an out of this world (and completely unique) galaxy print t-shirt using a dark t-shirt, bleach and fabric paint, along with an empty spray bottle and a paintbrush.

+Have your say!
 Have you tried any of these funky crafts for kids?
-Please let us know in the comments box below.
+Leave a comment below and let us know – we’d love to hear from you!